Macedonia Company Formation and Why It is Good to Invest

 Macedonia Company Formation

-The Limited Liability Company (LLC) is the most common structure of business for investors because the registration easy.
+The Limited Liability Company (LLC) is the most common structure of business for investors because of the registration easy.
 In addition, there are tax advantages and activities start fast.
 At least one shareholder but does not exceed to 50 can open an LLC in Macedonia, with a share capital of MKD 308,000.
 The Memorandum of Association and Articles of Association are the bases of an LLC incorporation in this country.
 The documents of a Macedonia company formation must have:

 - Company name